akeneo/pim-docs/developer_guide/installation/system_requirements/setup_requirements_ubuntu_1404.rst

 Setup System Requirements on Ubuntu 14.04
 ==========================================

-Here is a quick guide to setup the :doc:`system_requirements` requirements on Ubuntu 14.04.
+Here is a quick guide to setup the :doc:`system_requirements` on Ubuntu 14.04.

 System installation
 -------------------